jbpost2/TeachingWithR/exercises/TeachingR_Part_2_Solutions.md

     ##   ..   year = col_double()
     ##   .. )

 Task 2.3.4 (Challenge): The help documentation explains that `read_csv( )` guesses each variable type based on the first 1000 records.
 The data source had apparently sorted results such that the first 1000 (or more) rows were all “F” so `read_csv( )` concluded these to be logical (e.g., TRUE or FALSE) data.
-Quite a reasonable default under most circumstances, but shows why we should always carefully inspect our data intake\!
+Quite a reasonable default under most circumstances, but shows why we should always carefully inspect our data intake!

 <hr>

 ## 2.4 Help Documentation for Data Sets

-Search “RStudio \>\> Help” to learn about the data…
+Search “RStudio &gt;&gt; Help” to learn about the data…

 -   **Task 1:** what can you learn about `BabyNames` data from RStudio Help?
 -   **Task 2:** what can you learn about `BabyNamesSupp` data from RStudio Help?
 What happened?

 <hr>

 ### Solution

-Task 2.4.1: Lots\!
+Task 2.4.1: Lots!
 Sice this is loaded from an R package, the package author can make additional information available to you that describes the data, explains the variables, provides a source, etc.

-Task 2.4.2: Nothing\!
+Task 2.4.2: Nothing!
 The data were read from an external file, so R doesn’t have any information at all to share with us.

 <hr>